yu1012/Hyperedge_Prediction/README.md

 # Hyperedge_Prediction

-[Project Description: Provide a brief overview of your project and its main goals.
-Mention what hyperedge prediction is and why it's important.]
+This is a repository of `MHP`, which is submitted to AAAI 2024.

 ## Data
-Make a `hypergrad_data` directory outside the current directory, and copy files from the https://drive.google.com/drive/folders/1yASDHE-9tD0byFgul22azmN9vZw_Jw_X?usp=sharing
+Make a `hypergraph_data` directory outside the current directory, and copy files from the https://drive.google.com/drive/folders/1yASDHE-9tD0byFgul22azmN9vZw_Jw_X?usp=sharing

 ## Installation